davidpr/storm-rabbitmq/README.md

 ---

-**storm-amqp-spout-rpc:** This spout answers petitions form clients via RPC
+**storm-amqp-spout-rpc:** This spout answers petitions form clients via RPC.

 ---

-**storm-amqp-spout-kryo-rpc-json:** This spout doens't answer petitions from client via RPC but it passes down RPC related information to bolt so the latest one can answer via RPC.
+**storm-amqp-spout-bridge:** This spout doens't answer petitions from client via RPC but it passes down RPC related information to bolt so the latest one can answer via RPC.

 ---